MiG41Flatpack/CanonCardImporter/README.md

 ## Why this exists

 My Canon EOS 700D’s USB port rusted badly and stopped working, so the camera could no longer be detected over USB.
 Canon’s EOS Utility software became useless for me.

-Instead of paying for a repair, I asked ChatGPT to help me write code for an importer tool that works directly with a card reader and a SD card.
+Instead of paying for a repair, I asked ChatGPT to help me write code for a simple EOS Utility importer tool clone that works directly with a card reader and a SD card.

 This project is the result.